VishalPallagani/technical_eval_ug/README.md

 # Technical Evaluation - Undergraduate

 ## Instructions
-Fork this repository, answer the questions in a Jupyter notebook, and upload it to your forked repository.
+Fork this repository, answer both technical and coding questions in a Jupyter notebook, and upload it to your forked repository.
 Share your GitHub repository with answers for evaluation.

----

 ## **Technical Questions**
 ### **PyTorch**